afrinyouaremine/Mission-Heart-Robbery/README.md

   <div class="card">
     <h2>Hi Afrin…</h2>
     <p style="text-align:left">
-First of all — don’t freak out.
+First of all, please don’t freak out..
 Nobody’s proposing… yet.
 Relax. 😌

-I don’t know how or when it happened, but somewhere along the way, you quietly became important to me.
+Honestly, I don’t know how or when it happened, but somewhere along the way, you quietly became important to me.
+So I wanted to show you how I feel.
-So this is just a small gift.
-It’s yours now.
+This is just a small gift for you… please accept it.
+(In fact, you don’t really have another option 😉)
-I don’t expect anything in return not even special treatment or any kind of privilege from you.
+I don’t expect anything in return not special treatment, not privileges, not even a change in the way you see me.
-I just wanted to see you smile.
+I just wanted to make you smile.
 That’s all.
-And trust me… if you were ever mine,
+And trust me…

-I’d protect that smile at any cost until my last breath.
+if you were ever mine,I would protect that smile at any cost until my very last breath.
 And if you really want to know who I am… tap to continue.
     </p>